 "I wanted to tell my story to inspire others to tell their story,” Bleuel told USA Today.
 “I wanted to start a conversation that can't be stopped, a conversation about mental illness and suicide so we can address it and lower those rates.”

 Sadly, Bleuel died by suicide in 2017.
 But her legacy lives on through Project Semicolon project, which has evolved from images of marker drawings on arms to those of full-on tattoos.
 Instead of being a brief snapshot of solidarity, the semicolon tattoo is a permanent reminder that there is more to come in life no matter what you’re going through.
 And unlike a permanent marker, a semicolon tattoo will go through it with you—no matter what “it” is.

 While you don’t have to get a semicolon tattoo because of its meaning, having one most likely means you’ll be associated with it.
 That’s why those who get the tattoo usually do so to honor someone—whether that’s a friend, a relative, or yourself—or to raise awareness of mental illness, suicide, addiction, or self-harm.
 A semicolon tattoo is more than just a visual representation; they’re often a conversation-starter, meaning you can bring awareness to the cause while rocking your cool tat.

-While Project Semicolon originally placed the punctuation on the wrist, a semicolon tattoo can be placid virtually anywhere, as the symbol itself has come to represent mental illness struggles and the project.
-The semicolon’s flexibility as a design has made the symbol a popular tattoo choice, and it’s led to tons of beautifully customized pieces of ink.
+While Project Semicolon originally placed the punctuation on the wrist, a semicolon tattoo can be placed virtually anywhere, as the symbol itself has come to represent mental illness struggles and the project.
+The semicolon’s flexibility as a design has made the symbol a popular tattoo choice, and it has led to tons of beautifully customized pieces of ink.
 If you’re considering getting a semicolon tattoo, here are a few ideas for how to personalize the design and make it even more meaningful.